Kiambu County Kenya Travel Guide

 None in Ruiru.
 Such retreats are typically found in more serene, rural settings or specific wellness centers outside major urban areas in Kenya.

-Traditional healers exist in Kenya but are generally not reached by international tourists.
+Traditional healers exist in Kenya but are generally not gotten to by international tourists.

 Some mid-range hotels or private residential estates in Ruiru may have swimming pools.

-These pools are available to guests or day attendees for a fee, offering a location to relax and cool off.
+These pools are accessible to guests or day attendees for a charge, offering a place to relax and cool off.

 As an inland town, Ruiru does not have beach clubs.